timecapsulellc/Capsule/readme.md

 &ast; Nvidia GTX 1XXX 6GB uncertain: Some people report 6GB success on GTX 10XX, but some other people report failure cases.

-*Note that Fooocus is only for extremely high quality image generating.
+*Note that Capsule is only for extremely high quality image generating.
 We will not support smaller models to reduce the requirement and sacrifice result quality.*

 ## Troubleshoot